pratikdevnani/pratikdevnani/README.md

 ### Hi there 👋
 #### I am Pratik Devnani,  a graduate student at NC state with majors in Computer Science.
 I am a software developer, data scientist and machine learning engineer.
 I enjoy working as a back-end developer and I always strive to expand my knowledge base with each and every task that I work on.
+I am currently interning at CIPM where I have been tasked maintaining multiple databases and linking them for different projects and websites that we develop!
+My subtask includes creating documentation for existing legacy database structure, creating a new and concise structures that can be accessed efficiently and linking these databases to our front-end solution.

-- 🌱 I’m currently learning Data Structures and Algorithms from Leetcode and AWS cloud practitioner course from Udemy for the certification program!.
+- 🌱 I’m currently learning Data Structures and Algorithms from Leetcode and AWS cloud practitioner course from Udemy for the certification program!
 - 😄 Pronouns: He/Him
 - 📫 How to reach me: Email me at pratikdevnani24@gmail.com
 - 🔭 I’m currently working as a Applications Developer and Data Science Intern @ CIPM.